 The following year, Bavington received a second GSA Art in Architecture Award for the Edith Green-Wendell Wyatt Building in Portland, Oregon.
 The completed aluminum and plexiglass sculpture “Louie Louie” is based on the song recorded by the Kingsmen and Paul Revere & the Raders at Portland sound studio Northwestern Recorders in 1963.
 In 2014 Bavington received a GSA Excellence in Design Award for the project.

-He is currently working on the GSA Otay Mesa Land Port of Entry project that was finally funded for construction in 2019, and is scheduled for completion in late 2022.
+He is currently working on the GSA Otay Mesa Land Port of Entry project that was finally funded for construction in 2019, and is scheduled for completion and installation in 2023.

 Tim Bavington: POPTIMIST, Azuza Pacific University.
 Essays by Jim Daichendt, Dave Hickey and David Pagel, published by Azuza Pacific University, California, 2014.

 Reverb: Music as both Inspiration and Content in Contemporary Art.
 Texts by Max Presnaill and Daniel Rothman, published by Torrance Art Museum, Torrence, CA, 2014.

 softcore HARD EDGE, Perceptual Art of the 1960’s, Columbus Museum of Art.
 Essays by Marianne Elder and David Pagel, published by The Art Gallery of Calgary, Alberta, 2011.